Grokzen/redis-py-cluster/README.md

 Check it out at https://github.com/72squared/vagrant-redis-cluster

+## Testing

+Note: All tests should currently be built around a 6 redis server cluster setup (3 masters + 3 slaves) but may change in the future.
+Atleast one server must be using port 7000 for tests to pass.

+To make it easier to run tests it is recommended to run either the Docker or Vagrant machines described earlier in this document.

+To run all tests first install py.test with `pip install pytest`

+To run entire test suite, first start your redis cluster then run command `py.test`

 ## Implemented commands

 If a command is not listed here then the default implementation in 'StrictRedis' is used.